xephonhq/xephon-k/survey/README.md

 # Survey

-This folder contains doc and code snippets from related projects (other time series databases using Cassandra as backend).
+This folder contains doc and code snippets from [time series databases using Cassandra as backend(https://github.com/xephonhq/awesome-time-series-database#cassandra).

 C*